Dave-Gilbert/rgen/README.md

 special data directory.
 The .csv file downloaded from FastSuite must be copied to a particular location and given a specific name, and the list of course assignments, and their associated weights is assumed to be present.
 These details require documentation and automation.
+The current version includes some sample files.
+See:

+course\_data/fs\_student\_list.csv    # CSV student data file downloaded from Fast Suite course\_data/course\_assignments.csv  # Static course description, modify with text editor course\_data/Zoom\_Attendance/empty\_data.csv  # zoom data files may use any name

 There are a few ways that the code can generate exceptions, although Rgen can be restarted in cases like this without any data loss.

 Rgen uses the curses library for character based screen management and has been developed within a Linux bash environment.
 The curses library will normally be